 Gusts of 70mph rip at the walls of your tent.
 The walls shudder and the poles bend at impossible angles no yogi could replicate.
 You’ve spent the last 12 hours traveling and just set up camp, but conditions require you to stay awake for the next 17 hours just to keep camp upright.
 As mountaineers, we flex according to the dynamic environment of the mountains.
 Rather than trying to fight the challenge, give the “calm balm” a try.

 The calm balm is about taking a moment to assess the challenge in front of you and think before acting.
-Either literally (remember: slow it down!) or figuratively pull out your lip balm and apply.
+Either figuratively (remember: slow it down!) or figuratively pull out your lip balm and apply.
 You could likely use the additional SPF.
 Take a moment to absorb the situation and approach the stressor with mental flexibility.
 This technique will build your resilience and build your confidence to handle unexpected circumstances.

 A gift given is also a gift received.
 In a place of limited resources, our backcountry communities thrive on resource sharing.
 The simple acts of sharing snacks or extra hot water, or filling another team member’s water bottle are gifts.
 This is more than simple kindness.
 Resource guarding threatens our ability to rely on one another, and reinforces the solo-mentality that can be so dangerous in the mountains.
 This travel is inherently interdependent.
 Small actions build confidence in your community…which is so beneficial when on a rope team together or sharing a stove to cook dinner.